Choosing pod networking use cases - Amazon EKS

-The Amazon VPC CNI plugin provides networking for pods.
-The following table helps you understand which networking use cases you can use together and the capabilities and Amazon VPC CNI plugin settings that you can use with different Amazon EKS node types.
+The Amazon VPC CNI plugin for Kubernetes provides networking for Pods.
+The following table helps you understand which networking use cases you can use together and the capabilities and Amazon VPC CNI plugin for Kubernetes settings that you can use with different Amazon EKS node types.
 All information in the table applies to Linux IPv4 nodes only.

 Amazon EKS node type Amazon EC2 Fargate

-Use case Individual IP addresses assigned to network interface IP address prefixes assigned to network interface Tutorial: Security groups for pods
+Use case Individual IP addresses assigned to network interface IP prefixes assigned to network interface Security groups for Pods

-Tutorial: Custom networking – Assign IP addresses from a different subnet than the node's subnet Yes Yes Yes Yes (subnets controlled through Fargate profile)
+Custom networking for pods – Assign IP addresses from a different subnet than the node's subnet Yes Yes Yes Yes (subnets controlled through Fargate profile)

 Capabilities